acanite/MVP/README.md

   with good documentation and testing.

 _Longer_ term, the MVP
-will help future @dwyl team members get [**up-to-speed**](https://dictionary.cambridge.org/dictionary/english/up-to-speed) on our App & Stack **_much_ faster**.
+will help future @acanite team members get [**up-to-speed**](https://dictionary.cambridge.org/dictionary/english/up-to-speed) on our App & Stack **_much_ faster**.